nevilpurpp/animeflix/README.md

 Because is only a static website, you have a lot of free forever option for hosting.
 Use github page or cloudflare.

 ---
-## Support
-It's not like i'm gonna use the money for the server or something.. only donate me if you appreciate this work

 ---
 That's all, Bye 👋👋👋